 Please be advised to check times and cruise availability on the websites below, as they change based on the season.

-Portsmouth, New Hampshire is probably best known for its quaint, downtown shops and boutiques and historic Strawberry Banke museum, but I would like to show you some lesser-known, yet incredibly enjoyable attractions of this New England city.
+Portsmouth, New Hampshire, is probably best known for its quaint, downtown shops and boutiques and the historic Strawberry Banke museum, but I would like to show you a few of the lesser-known, yet incredibly enjoyable, attractions of this New England city.

 If you’re driving along Route 95 approaching Portsmouth, you might be surprised to see a historic submarine permanently moored to, not a dock, but a park right next to the highway.
 Our first stop is the U.S.S.
-Albacore, a former research submarine, that was designed by the U.S. Navy to test experimental features that are used in today’s submarines.
-The Albacore may never have seen combat, but it was in commission from 1953 to 1972.
+Albacore, a former research submarine, that was designed by the U.S. Navy to test experimental features that are used in similar vessels today.
+The Albacore may have never seen combat, but it was in commission from 1953 to 1972.
 It’s a fascinating place to visit that will bring out the kid in anyone.

 I was amazed to see how cramped the living space truly is on a submarine.
 Imagine sleeping in these quarters or having to shower in such a narrow cubicle.
 How can anyone live for months at a time, deep under the ocean, like this?!
 Bravo to our brave sailors!

 Kids will love to sit in the driver’s seat, look into the periscope, pass through the hatches, and play chess in the mess hall.
 They can even pop a squat on a sub’s toilet!
 Visiting the sub is fun for the whole family.
-I even enjoyed myself solo.
+I even enjoyed it myself on a solo visit.

 The U.S.S.
 Albacore is located at 600 Market St, Portsmouth, NH, right off of Interstate 95 (see locations below).